 - Have tested positive for COVID-19

-This is because, outside of health-related risk factors, the Centers for Disease Control and Prevention (CDC) has outlined guidelines for health providers (including Geisinger) to prioritize COVID-19 testing for:
+This is because, outside of health-related risk factors, the Centers for Disease Control and Prevention (CDC) has updated the list of COVID-19 symptoms, which now includes:

-The only time you should leave your home if you aren’t feeling well is to seek medical care.
-The best thing you can do if you’re sick — with a bad cold, the flu or COVID-19 — is to stay home and away from others.
+If you aren’t feeling well, the only time you should leave your home is to seek medical care.
+The best thing you can do if you’re sick — with a bad cold, the flu or COVID-19 — is stay home and self-isolate.

 Here’s how to do that: